-The School of Agriculture and Food is committed to the health and wellbeing of our students.
-The School aims to enhance students’ experiences through the provision of a range of activities and initiatives.
+The Faculty of Veterinary and Agricultural Sciences is committed to the health and wellbeing of our students.
+We aim to enhance students’ experiences through the provision of a range of activities and initiatives.
 This includes programs to raise awareness of the importance of maintaining physical and psychological health and wellbeing.
-The School has received the generous support of $6,000 to fund proactive, student-led projects aimed at improving the wellbeing of SAF students
+The wellbeing grants are funded jointly by the Faculty and an additional generous donation of $4,000 towards Doctor of Veterinary Medicine student projects.
+We are seeking applications to fund proactive, student-led projects aimed at improving the wellbeing of FVAS students

 The Student Wellbeing Grants objectives include: